ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized list of events of type T

 **Parameters**

-`streamId` -- stream identifier for the request `items` -- list of events to insert, where T is the type of the stream and events
+*streamId*: Stream identifier for the request
+*items*: List of events to insert, where T is the type of the stream and events

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 Inserts the items into the specified stream.
 Will throw an exception if any index in items already has an event.
 If any individual index has a problem, the entire operation is rolled back and no insertions are made.
 The streamId and index that caused the issue is included in the error response.

 There are also overloads of the InsertValues method that allow the user to put a ‘batch’ of writes together and send data to multiple streams in the same operation.
 For more information see the Advanced Topics: ‘Methods that act upon Multiple Streams’ section.

-##PatchValue
+##PatchValue( )

 *_Qi Client Library_*
 ```
 void PatchValue(string streamId, string selectExpression, T item);